DOCTOR JOBS IN ALBERTA

 Currently Available Doctors Positions in Alberta

-Calgary, Alberta
+Edmonton, Alberta

 Long Term

-FULLY LICENCED ONLY / Job ID: 2282 Excellent Split with No Overheads for First 3 Months at Multidisciplinary Clinic Job Details: Our client in Calgary, Alberta is looking for a full-time and/or part-time Family Physician to join their Multidisciplinary Community clinic.
-The incoming physician will see an estimated average of 25-30 patients per day with an opportunity to increase their patient roster, depending on the physician's preference.
+IMG SUPPORT AVAILABLE / Job ID: 2291 Cardiologist required in Calgary, No Overheads for First 3 months with Relocation Bonus Job Details: Our client in Calgary, Alberta is looking for a full-time Cardiologist to join their well-established high-volume multidisciplinary clinic.
+The clinic Cardiologist can expect to see between 8-20 patients per day as well as assigned Cardiology Diagnostic days.
+Patients will be seen within normal business hours with the physician expected to be available 24 hours for any urgent/critical lab or diagnostic report.
+Hours of work are 6-8 hour workdays with no weekends and no calls.
+International Medical Graduate sponsorship is available.
 English language is mandatory, additional languages considered an asset.
-Hours of work are 6-8 hour workdays with no weekends and no calls.
-The clinic uses HealthQuest EMR and all clinic physicians have access to Netcare.
-Payment structure is fee-for-service, split arrangement is 80/20, and the range of potential full-time annual earnings is $250,000-$350,000.
-Incentives Available to the Physician: No Overheads for first 3 months and 50% overhead split for the following 3 months.
-Relocation up to $5000.00 available.
-Clinic Details: This is a multidisciplinary clinic focusing on community care, family medicine, cardiology, internal medicine, endocrinology, geriatrics, rheumatology and respiratory.
+International Medical Graduate sponsorship is available.
+The clinic uses HealthQuest EMR and offers billing support.
+Payment structure is fee-for-service, split arrangement is 70/30, and the range of potential full-time annual earnings is $800,000 +.
+Incentives Available to the Physician: No overhead for first 3 months, flexible vacations and relocation costs up to $5000.00 Clinic Details: This is a multidisciplinary clinic focusing on community care, family medicine, cardiology, internal medicine, endocrinology, geriatrics, rheumatology and respiratory.
 There is a wide selection of diagnostic testing available on site such as event monitoring, stress test, MPI, echocardiogram and carotid ultrasounds, ECG, ABI and PFT, sleep studies and ABG.
 The clinic is open from 7am-5pm Monday to Friday.
-There are 2 full-time Cardiologists, 1 part-time Cardiologist, 2 full-time Internal medicine, 1 part-time Internal medicine/Geriatrics, 1 part-time Internal medicine, 1 part-time Pediatric Rheumatologist ,1 full-time Nurse Practitioner and 1 part-time Family Physician currently working at the clinic.
+The clinic has dedicated administrative staff in place.
+Each physician is assigned an MOA to assist them and their patients.
+There is 1 part-time Cardiologist, 2 full-time Internal medicine, 1 part-time Internal medicine/Geriatrics, 2 part-time Internal medicine, 1 part-time Pediatric Rheumatologist ,1 full-time Nurse Practitioner and 1 part- time Family Physician currently working at the clinic.
 This clinic provides service to all of Calgary as well as the surrounding communities.
 This includes Chestermere, Strathmore, Cochrane, Airdrie, Crossfield, Carstairs, Irricanna, Olds, Otokos, High River and Nanton.
-Our client has 2 locations in Calgary, 1 is in the NE of the city, close to a local hospital, with a respiratory clinic in the building.
-The physicians have access to the respiratory diagnostic testing in addition to the clinic’s own diagnostic testing.
-The 2nd location is in the SE of Calgary.
-Requirements: • College of Family Physicians Canada (CFPC) Certified • College of Physicians and Surgeons of Alberta (CPSA) Full Licence
+Our client has 2 locations in Calgary, 1 is in the NE of the city, close to a local hospital and the 2nd location is in the SE of Calgary.
+Requirements: • Eligible for licensure with the College of Physicians and Surgeons of Alberta (CPSA) • Eligible for Royal College of Physicians and Surgeons of Canada (RCPSC) Certification • Specialist training from Canada, USA, Australia, Hong Kong, Ireland, New Zealand, Singapore, South Africa, Switzerland, and UK

-Calgary, Alberta
+Didsbury, Alberta

 Long Term